cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

   </figcaption>
 </figure>

-For example, imagine you are mid-way through a project when suddenly, the market shifts.
+For example, imagine you are midway through a project when suddenly, the market shifts.
 The client wants to pivot.
 You need to revise your priorities and adjust the entire architecture of your software.
 Can a GenAI system do that?
-Yes it can!
+Yes, it can!
-But, what if the conditions are completely new because of an event that has never ever happened before? (like, for example a market crash, or a natural disaster).
+But what if the conditions are completely new because of an event that has never ever happened before? (like, for example, a market crash, or a natural disaster).
-It's hard for me to imagine a GenAI system that can adapt to those kind of unpredictable changes.
+It's hard for me to imagine a GenAI system that can adapt to those kinds of unpredictable changes.

 AI operates based on past data and predefined assumptions.
 It’s not going to sit in a meeting with you, hear the client’s concerns, and propose a totally new approach.
 But part of our work is finding out what the client really needs, even when they don’t know it themselves.